If Your Sales Team Doesn’t Trust Marketing Data, You Don’t Have a Growth System

 Step 1: Audit Your Metric Definitions

-• Do marketing and sales have a written, agreed-upon definition of a "qualified lead"?
+• Do marketing and sales share a clear definition of a qualified lead?

-• Are both teams measured on any shared KPIs (e.g., pipeline generated, revenue influenced)?
+• Are both teams accountable for shared KPIs, such as pipeline or revenue contribution?

 Step 2: Establish Shared Pipeline Metrics

-• Create a single view of the pipeline that both teams own and trust.
+• Create a unified view of the pipeline that both teams trust

-• Jointly track conversion rates at each stage, from first touch to closed won.
+• Track conversion rates across the full funnel, from first touch to closed deal

-• Use this feedback to continuously refine targeting and lead scoring.
+• Use that feedback to refine targeting and qualification criteria

 Rebuilding Trust Through Shared Goals and Transparent Data